-The following goals, quantifiable objectives and recommendations are thus organized to meet the housing needs based on the spectrum discussed above.
+The following goals, quantifiable objectives and recommendations are thus organized to meet the housing needs based on the spectrum discussed above and correlated with the goals identified in the City's Consolidated Plan.
 The analysis of demographic, economic and housing data provides a basis for determining need by income level and housing type.

-And then five organizing principles are considered:
+Five organizing principles are considered: